tuxor1337/hidetopbar/README.md

     make
     cd ..
     gnome-extensions enable hidetopbar@mathieu.bidon.ca

+You might need to log off and on again for the install procedure to take effect.
+Alternatively, you may want to try one of the following:

     # If you are running a X11 session run the following command
     gnome-shell --replace &
     # If you are running a wayland session run the following command